Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 .

-You could find the all supported TeX commands in http://docs.mathjax.org/en/latest/input/tex/macros/index.html.
+You can find all the supported TeX commands at http://docs.mathjax.org/en/latest/input/tex/macros/index.html.

 or\newcommand